programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

         # backup: if configured, /inspect/migration can be used to migrate
         # instances.
         backup+:
-          # path is needed if you want to use /inspect/migration of this instance.
+          # Path is needed if you want to use /inspect/migration of this
-          # Disk path to backup.
+          # instance.
+Disk path to backup.
 Is created if not present.
+Each
-          # Each backup gets its own subdirectory
+          # backup gets its own subdirectory.
           path: /tmp/migration

     # oauth2 client + web client